rsearles35/Spark-Plus-Accelerator/README.md

 }
 ```
 ## IJHPCN
 Robert Searles, Stephen Herbein, Travis Johnston, Michela Taufer, Sunita Chandrasekaran.
 Creating a Portable, High-Level Graph Analytics Framework For Compute and Data-Intensive Applications.
 In the International Journal of High Performance Computing and Networking (IJHPCN).
+[To Appear]